fionyvan/fionyvan/README.md

 - `STA302H1` - Methods of Data Analysis I
 - `STA414H1` - Statistical Methods for Machine Learning II (IPR)
 - `CSC343H1` - Introduction to Databases (IPR)

+### Projects IPR
+- An interactive portforlio website using HTML, CSS, JavaScript, React
+- A tableau publiv dashboard

 <!--
 **fionyvan/fionyvan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.